articodeltd/angular-cesium/README.md

 ##### All cesium map  events run out side angular zone
 Meaning that the the callback that you pass to map event manager will be executed outside of angular zone.
-That is because Cesium run outside of Angular zone in case of performance reasons , king of `ON_PUSH` strategy.
+That is because Cesium run outside of Angular zone in case for performance reasons , kind of `ON_PUSH` strategy.
-For example if you update your html template for every map event and you want it to render you should use `ChangeDetectorRef` or warp your function with `ZgZone.run()`
+For example if you update your html template for every map event and you want it to render, you should use `ChangeDetectorRef` or warp your function with `NgZone.run()`
 ```javascript
 class MyComponent {
   constructor(eventManager: MapEventsManagerService, ngZone: NgZone){